cam-martin/interview_example/chapter3.md

 ---
-title       : Data manipulation description : Test your data manipulation skills like adding or subtracting columns, filtering... attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+title       : Applies Statistics description : Test your skills in applied statistics.
+Here interactive challenges with test your abilites and if you miss anything full explainations of each problem will polish your understanding. attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

 --- type:NormalExercise lang:r xp:100 skills:1 key:f5ed5290d0
-## Web scrapping
+## Machine Learning

 In this course/tutorial you will test your data science expertice by answering common interview questions.